CarlosAMolina/carlosamolina.github.io/projects/check-iframe/introduction.md

 Thank you for using this add-on!

-This Firefox add-on to work with iframe and frame tags:
+This is a Firefox add-on to work with iframe and frame tags:

 - Indicate if the current web page uses iframe and frame tags by changing the colour of the add-on icon.
 - Scroll the window to the elements with tags and highlight them with a red border.